 - Have you applied for auto loans only to be turned down or presented with high interest rates?

 - Are you receiving calls from a bill collector?
 (If you have fallen behind on your debt payments, these calls are likely mounting.)

 Armed with the answers to these questions, you can now look at three specific components to determine if your credit debt is in danger of being excessive or already exceeded.

 Debt to income ratio

 You can easily calculate your debt to income ratio (DTI) by adding up all of your monthly debt payments (including mortgage or rent) and dividing this number by your GROSS monthly income.
 So, what’s a good percentage to have for DTI?

-Christian Zimmerman, CEO and founder of Qoins, an app that helps you pay down debt with your spare change, agrees that DTI is a good way to gauge if you’re in over your head.
+Christian Zimmerman, CEO, and founder of Qoins, an app that helps you pay off debt with your spare change, agrees that DTI is a good way to gauge if you’re in over your head.

-However, he suggests an even simpler way to think about it: “If you can’t make your monthly payments or you’re finding yourself going over your credit limit then you probably have too much debt.”
+However, he suggests an even more straightforward way to think about it: “If you can’t make your monthly payments or you’re finding yourself going over your credit limit, then you probably have too much debt.”

 Regardless of your DTI or credit utilization, if your debt is preventing you from saving or causing your budget to fall into the red, you have excessive debt.

 So, if you’re at a 33% debt to credit limit ratio, you may be viewed as having excessive debt.
 Of course, some variables can affect this.
 This isn’t a number that lives in a bubble.
 If your debt to credit limit ratio is high, but your debt to income ratio is low, it may be that you need to request higher credit limits from your creditors.”